JacoboLansac/audits/solo/tai-net-ytao.md

 ## High risk

-### [H-] The exchange rate mechanism either makes the protocol vulnerable to sandwich attacks or dooms it to spend a huge amount of gas in keeping the rate updated
+### [H-1] The exchange rate mechanism either makes the protocol vulnerable to sandwich attacks or dooms it to spend a huge amount of gas in keeping the rate updated

 With large deviations from the free-market rate, wealthy attackers will be able to leech value from other honest depositors by depositing and requesting to unstake right before and right after an update in the exchange rate.